-As the technology needs of UF students are advancing, the Department of Housing and Residence Education, part of the Division of Student Affairs, is working to keep pace to deliver quality wireless service to on-campus residents and guests living or visiting the residence halls
+As the technology needs of UF students are advancing, the Department of Housing and Residence Education and the Division of Student Affairs Department of Information Technology are working together to keep pace to deliver quality wireless service to on-campus residents and guests living or visiting the residence halls

-Starting in 2015, the department developed a wireless standard called "World Class Wireless" and created a plan to upgrade the wireless infrastructure in the residence halls, improve IT Assistance, and provide additional services over wireless.
+Starting in 2015, the departments developed a wireless standard called "World Class Wireless" and created a plan to upgrade the wireless infrastructure in the residence halls, improve IT Assistance and support, and provide additional services over wireless.

 The World Class Wireless Standard